hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-provision-swift-node.md

 		+-----------+--------------------------------------+

-8.Verify the successful registration of a new physical server
+8.Verify the successful registration of a new physical server.

-	#ironic node-list
+	# ironic node-list

 ##Provision Swift node {#provision-swift-node}